otoshuki/EEG_EMG_Coherence/README.md

 ### Only the programs I worked on has been added here.
 ### The work on KPLS and KPLS-mRMR hasn't been added since I didn't create it or hold the rights.

-The project was on developing a hybrid BCI system that uses both EEG and EMG signals for classifying forearm state(open or closed).
+The project was to develop a hybrid BCI system that uses both EEG and EMG signals for classifying forearm state(open or closed).
 This information would've been used as a control signal for a bionic arm.

 Motor imagery can be defined as the act/state of mentally simulating a physical action.
 In the case of stroke patients or the ones with forelimbs loss this is often the best "heuristic" for identifying forelimbs movement intent.
 But EEG signal based classification are often inaccurate, due to the highly complex nature of the brain wrt the very low dimensions of data we can use and also due to the noise from motion, hair and other body parts.